 CIRS Dynamic Phantom Desktop Application

-CIRS is recognized worldwide for tissue simulation technology and the manufacture of phantoms and simulators for quantitative densitometry, calibration, quality control and research in the field of medical imaging and radiotherapy.
-CIRS approached Marathon to help to help develop a control application for their new line of a dynamic phantoms.
+CIRS is recognized worldwide for tissue simulation technology and the manufacture of phantoms and simulators for quantitative densitometry, calibration, quality control, and research in the field of medical imaging and radiotherapy.
+CIRS approached Marathon to help develop a control application for their new line of dynamic phantoms.
 Traditional phantoms are stationary devices manufactured with precision to simulate a certain piece of human anatomy.
-However, when humans undergo imaging or treatment our body and systems are in motion.
-Hence, the design of a dynamic phantom that has moving parts to simulate breathing, or the beating heart for the use in treatment or imaging testing.
+However, when humans undergo imaging or treatment, our body and systems are in motion.
+Hence the design of a dynamic phantom that has moving parts to simulate breathing or the beating heart for use in treatment or imaging testing.

-Over time, Marathon has extended the application to handle new signals, as well as a new types of dynamic phantoms since the original launch of the application.
+Over time, Marathon has extended the application to handle new signals and new types of dynamic phantoms since the original launch of the application.
 Most recently, Marathon has added support to the application for the Dynamic Cardiac Phantom.